London, England

 ‘Ello from London, England!

 The city stands along the Thames River, and is the capital of England and the UK.
-She is home to Big Ben, Westminster Abbey, Buckingham Palace, and the London Eye.
+Home to Big Ben, Westminster Abbey, Buckingham Palace, and the London Eye.
+I’m excited to sit around and just listen to everyone talk.
+The English accent is one of my favorites.

 Lille Europe Train Station